lhogie/graph-display/README.md

 - Nodes can be rendererd using their text label, color, fill color, size and icon.
 All of these are optional.
 - layout algorithms' controls can be represented as GUI widgets, allowing to control the behavior of the layout algorithm in an interactive manner.
 - vertices can be selected and dragged using the mouse (thereby forcing their x,y position), independantly of the layout algorithms.
+- displayed graph can change at runtime, in size, in connectivity, colors, etc..